Keith Branagan: Club career

 Branagan played for a number of clubs in his career.
 He began his career at Cambridge United, and later joined Millwall.
 However, his most successful years were spent at Bolton Wanderers, where he experienced three promotions, played two seasons in the Premier League and played at Wembley in the 1995 League Cup final.
 After eight years at Bolton, Branagan joined Ipswich Town in 2000.

 He was forced to retire from the game in October 2002 following a nine-month battle against a shoulder injury.
 Branagan has remained in the game following retirement; he now has a UEFA 'A' Coaching licence and has coached the goalkeepers at Crewe Alexandra and Stockport County before taking up a coaching role at Bolton School.
 He is still there as a football coach.

 International career

 At international level, Branagan won one full cap for the Republic of Ireland.
 His only senior cap came on 11 February 1997, in the 0–0 draw against Wales at The National Stadium, Cardiff.
 Branagan also played a couple of matches for the Republic of Ireland "B" team.

 Coaching career

-He become a part-time youth goalkeeping coach for Bolton Wanderers on 28 March 2012.
+He became a part-time youth goalkeeping coach for Bolton Wanderers on 28 March 2012.